A teacher at the front of a classroom reading a book to students

 Record of Progress: Students must complete and keep current their Record of Progress form.
 The Record should be started upon initial registration and kept up to date throughout the doctoral program.

-Preliminary Exam: At the end of the first semester of the first year of study, all Reading Education Ph.D. students will complete a preliminary exam, which is designed to determine the likelihood of the student’s continued success in Ph.D. studies.
+Preliminary Exam: At the end of the first semester of the first year of study, all Ph.D. students will complete a preliminary exam, which is designed to determine the likelihood of the student’s continued success in Ph.D. studies.
 This exam consists of two parts.
 The first is a paper on a topic of significance in the field and of interest to the student.
 The second is an oral exam in which the student presents the paper and a critique of a research article he/she has been given one week prior to the exam.

-Qualifying Paper: Reading Education Ph.D. students, prior to their third year of study, will complete a pre-dissertation qualifying paper that results in a manuscript submitted for publication in a peer-reviewed journal.
+Qualifying Paper: Ph.D. students, prior to their third year of study, will complete a pre-dissertation qualifying paper that results in a manuscript submitted for publication in a peer-reviewed journal.
 There is no requirement that the paper be accepted for publication, but students are strongly encouraged to revise manuscripts where resubmission is likely to result in publication.
 Research mentors will work with students to shape these papers toward eventual publication; co-authored papers are acceptable.

-Dissertation: Ph.D. in Reading Education students will successfully complete all dissertation requirements including defending a dissertation proposal as determined by the student's doctoral committee; gaining approval from the University's Institutional Review Board (IRB) for the protection of human subjects, planning and conducting a research study (dissertation); and passing an oral final examination (dissertation defense) on the conduct and conclusions of the dissertation.
+Dissertation: Ph.D. students will successfully complete all dissertation requirements including defending a dissertation proposal as determined by the student's doctoral committee; gaining approval from the University's Institutional Review Board (IRB) for the protection of human subjects, planning and conducting a research study (dissertation); and passing an oral final examination (dissertation defense) on the conduct and conclusions of the dissertation.
 All other requirements must be completed before this defense.
 Guidelines for the dissertation work and the three-paper option alternative are described in the School of Education and Human Development Dissertation Manual.
 Either option must meet the expectations set forth in the manual’s dissertation guidelines.

 Funding